The Ukrainian Media Fund was created out of a gust of heart, out of a sense of solidarity.

 Mission

-Oksana Brovko - CEO at Association
+Oksana Brovko - CEO of the Association of

-of Independent Regional Publishers of Ukraine
+Independent Regional Publishers of Ukraine

 IMPACT